SAP/spartacus-docs/_pages/install/schematics.md

 - `overwriteAppComponent` overwrites the content of `app.component.html`.
 The default value is `true`.
 - `pwa` includes progressive web application (PWA) features when building the application.
 - `ssr` includes the server-side rendering (SSR) configuration.
+- `lazy` option will install features with lazy-loaded syntax.
+The default value is `true`.
+- `project` allows you to specify project in which you want to configure Spartacus application.
+The default is the workspace default project.

 The following is an example that generates an application that is ready to be used with the electronics storefront, that sets the `baseUrl` and the `baseSite`, and that also enables server-side rendering: